 Guests can make Advance Dining Reservations up to 60 days in advance of their trip.
 Disney World Resort hotel guests can make reservations 60 days before check-in for the length of their trip.
 Those staying off-site will need to book 60 days in advance of each day of their trip.
 Reservation windows open at 6 a.m.
 EST (sorry, West Coast frogs!
 Get your caffeinated beverage of choice at the ready!).

 To make an Advance Dining Reservation on the My Disney Experience app, press the "+" button in the bottom navigation bar.
 From there, you'll select that you'd like to check dining availability.
 On a browser, you'll visit the top navigation bar and hover over "Things to Do," and then select "Make Reservations."

 On either platform, you'll then select a date, time and party size.
 You can also refine by park, resort or area (toward the top under "All Parks & Resorts").
-There are some other filters available to play with, such as dining experience, price range, cuisine guest rating and whether or not dining plans are accepted (note that Disney Dining Plans are temporarily unavailable).
-All of these filtered details will also be available in more detail in the search results.
+There are some other filters available to play with, such as dining experience and price range.